JenieX/web-development-with-jonas/html-css-course/03-css-layouts/grids/README.md

 - `center`

 ## [`justify-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) and [`align-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content)

+These two properties only apply if the container is larger than the grid.

 The CSS `justify-content` property defines how the browser distributes space between and around content items along the **inline axis** of a grid container.